Resources for Teaching Online and/or Teaching with Technology –

 When you need to move coursework online quickly, it’s easy to lose track of everything that needs doing.
 This list provides guidance on making your course materials accessible to ensure you are providing materials that all students can use without accommodation.

-COVID-19 Updates and Resources Information for Truman Employees
+COVID-19 Updates and Resources COVID-19 Information for Employees